mikenakis/VsDebugLogger/README.md

 	- See Microsoft Learn: "Notification Icon Sample" https://learn.microsoft.com/en-us/previous-versions/aa972170(v=vs.100)?redirectedfrom=MSDN
 	- See possemeeg.wordpress.com: "Minimize to tray icon in WPF" https://possemeeg.wordpress.com/2007/09/06/minimize-to-tray-icon-in-wpf/
 	- See Stack Overflow: "WPF Application that only has a tray icon" https://stackoverflow.com/q/1472633/773113
-- Support multiple applications
+- Replace the logging text box with a virtual text box.
+    - Because the text in there might become long.
+- Display the log text inside VsDebugLogger
+    - If we do this, then the following possibilities become available:
+    	- When a log line is clicked, we can make VisualStudio go to the specific file and line using Visual Studio Automation.
+    	- log line coloring per log level
+		- margin indicators
+		- Shorten the full pathnames of source files by stripping away the solution directory prefix from them.
+		- show running counts of lines logged at different log levels
+		- display an animated graph showing how the number-of-lines-logged-per-second varies.
+		- display timestamps as:
+    		- full UTC date-time string
+			- offset from the moment the application was started
+			- delta from the previous log line
+		- provide audio feedback when lines of various levels are logged.
+	- We could either merge all log files from a certain solution into one log display, (as per visual studio output window,) or show them in separate tabs.
+- ~~Support multiple solutions and multiple log files per solution~~ - DONE
-    - Maintain a socket (or named-pipe) connection with each running application to negotiate which log file to monitor on behalf of that application and to know (via socket disconnection) when logging can pause.
+    - Maintain a named-pipe connection with each running application to negotiate which log file to monitor on behalf of that application and to know (via socket disconnection) when logging can pause.
-	- Then of course an interesting possibility is to transmit the log text via that connection so it is VsDebugLogger that also does the appending to the file.
-(And if VsDebugLogger is unavailable, then the application does the logging by itself.)
+- ~~Use a FileSystemWatcher instead of polling~~
+    - Nope, this won't work.
+The use of FileSystemWatcher has a couple of severe disadvantages:
+    	1. It won't work on network drives.
+    		- Not really a problem in my case.
+		1. It won't notify about changes in a file unless a handle to the file is opened or closed.
+    		- Very much a problem in my case, because an application keeps a log file open while appending to it; log files are very rarely closed.
+    		- See StackOverflow: "FileSystemWatcher changed event (for "LastWrite") is unreliable" https://stackoverflow.com/q/9563037/773113
+- ~~Use FileInfo.Length instead of opening the file and invoking FileStream.Length~~ - DONE
+    - This did not work at first, probably for the same reasons that FileSystemWatcher does not work.
+(The Windows File System refrains from updating this information unless a file handle is opened or closed.)
+However, I was able to make it work by performing a FileInfo.Refresh() before querying the length.
+It remains to be seen whether these two operations are faster than opening the file and querying the length of the open file.
+- ~~Turn VsDebugLogger into a service~~
+	- Actually, no, it should not be turned into a service, because services are useful for doing things while nobody is logged on, while this application is only useful to a logged-on user.